plunderludics/unity-hawk/README.md

 ## Usage
 - Add an `Emulator` component to an object with an attached `Renderer`.
-- Drag the rom, savestate, config & lua files you want to use into the corresponding Inspector slots
+- Drag the rom and savestate files you want to use into the corresponding Inspector slots (plus config and lua files if needed)
 - If using a platform that requires firmware, drag the firmware folder into the 'Firmware Directory' slot
 - Hit play!
 ### More